Colorado legislature votes to tax recreational marijuana

 The outcomes in Colorado and Washington, already among nearly 20 states with laws on the books legalizing marijuana for medical use, put both states in further conflict with the federal government, which classifies cannabis as an illegal narcotic.

-Jeff Dorschner, spokesman for the U.S. Attorney’s Office in Denver, said in a statement following the legislative action that federal authorities were monitoring the pot legalization movement.

-“The Department of Justice is taking into consideration all aspects of this issue in both Colorado and Washington as part of its decision-making process regarding what response the federal government should have to the legalization initiatives in the two states,” he said.

-Under Colorado’s new marijuana law, personal possession of up to an ounce (28 grams) of marijuana is legal for anyone at least 21 years of age.
+Under Colorado’s new marijuana law, personnel possession of up to an ounce (28.5 grams) of marijuana is legal for anyone at least 21 years of age.
 Personal cultivation of cannabis is limited to six plants per person.

 The statute also called for cannabis to be legally sold and taxed at private, state-licensed stores modeled after a regime many states have in place for alcohol sales.